Psy-Fer/interARTIC/docs/usage.md

 ## Adding a job

-To begin to add a job, click the 'Add Job' button located underneath the Jobs Queue on the home page.
+To begin the process of adding a job, click the 'Add Job' button located underneath the Jobs Queue on the home page.

 ## Parameters

 Input the necessary parameters (see Parameter Descriptions below).
-Any parameters required for all runs are denoted with an asterix (*).
+Parameters required for any type of job run are denoted with an asterix (*).

 For the file path inputs, please enter absolute paths.

-### Input folders
+See below for help.

+### File path input

-* Folders should be inputted by their file paths.
+* Folders and files should be inputted by their file paths.
-* This can be retrieved by running pwd in the appropriate directory/ folder on any terminal.
+* File paths can be retrieved by running 'pwd' in the appropriate folder on any terminal.
+* Folders may also be referred to as directories.
-* These should start with “/” or “C:\”.
+* File paths should start with “/” (Mac or Linux) or “C:\” (Windows).
 If you have not worked with navigating folders and files in the terminal before, take a look at this resource: https://www.earthdatascience.org/courses/intro-to-earth-data-science/python-code-fundamentals/work-with-files-directories-paths-in-python/.

 For example:

 ```
+$ pwd                                    # get file path of current directory
+/Users/YOURNAME
+$ ls                                     # list contents of current directory
+folder1     folder2     file1       documents
+$ cd documents                           # change current directory to documents
 $ pwd
-/Users/YOURNAME
-$ cd documents                           # change directory to documents
 /Users/YOURNAME/documents
-$ cd inputFolder                         # change directory to input folder
+$ cd inputFolder                         # change current directory to your input folder
+$ ls                                     # check contents of folder are correct
+fast5_fail      fast5_pass      fastq_fail      fastq_pass
-$ pwd
+$ pwd                                    # obtain file path you will input into interARTIC
 /Users/YOURNAME/documents/inputFolder
 ```
+Note: your input folder may not be located in documents folder.
+Simply navigate, using these commands, to inside your input folder and obtain the file path.

 #### Input directory file structure

-* You must rename each folder in the input folder to: fast5_pass, fast5_fail, fastq_pass, fastq_fail, sequencing_summary.txt
+* You must rename each folder/ file in the input folder to: fast5_pass, fast5_fail, fastq_pass, fastq_fail, sequencing_summary.txt, sample-barcode.csv
 * If a single sample is being run through the pipeline:
     * If available, the file path for a read file should be inputted.
     * If unavailable, the artic gather/demultiplex command will generate one.